-These grants came about within two years of the forfeiture of the lands by Roger de Poitou.
+These grants came about within two years of the forfeiture of the lands by Roger de Poitou back to the crown.
 This “feoffment” took place only 36 years after the Norman Conquest during a post Hastings fear of further Saxon rebellion and Scots invasions.

 Ralph the Red was granted “demesne” meaning freehold land at Clitheroe and Mearley at the same time.
 Clitheroe castle was an important strategic fortification site and became an administrative seat of the de Lacy’ Barony.
 A stone castle was built to better defend the de Lacy lands by the end of the 12th century.
 At the time of Ralph the Red’s Clitheroe occupancy in 1102 it was probably a defensive “Motte and Bailey” castle with Ralph being granted land in and around the castle rock.
 But others say that the charter may suggest it was some type of stone fortification even then.The de Lacy family lived at Pontefract Castle but used Clitheroe as a pivotal strategic fortification and a seat of administration.
 It was one of about 1000 such castles that had been built all across England to subdue the Saxons in the Normans’ newly conquered kingdom.

 *“Reputed manor” meant whenever “demesne” land became totally separate the manor became one in reputation and legally entitled the lord to the manorial estates.

 ** “Demesne land” (from the old French de-main) is held by a lord himself, rather than by his tenants and includes all land, not just the manor.
 It can be used for his personal benefit and is separate from the superior lord’s lands.

 The sub-feuded manor was a common way to grant land in exchange for fidelity and military service if called upon by the superior lord.
 The Normans needed every man they could marshal about 10,000 Normas in England after the Conquest.
 As such the Normans were a small minority of the population in the early years after 1066 and were ruthless as a result.